-Although there is still some way to go, with vaccines on the horizon I sincerely hope that we have some light at the end of the tunnel and once we navigate this initial period in the New Year that we can look forward to our sporting programmes returning with renewed vigour later in the year.
+Although there is still some way to go, I sincerely hope that we have some light at the end of the tunnel and once we navigate this initial period in the New Year that we can look forward to our sporting programmes returning with renewed vigour later in the year.

 The time away from our normal routines and procedures has certainly brought about plenty of reflection time and I am sure that when we return to our programmes that we will keep some of the positive things that we have potentially learnt or changed during the pandemic.
 It has certainly allowed the ‘Reset’ button to be hit and there is no doubting that adapted ways of doing things have also provided more efficient and user friendly methods than we maybe would have used in the past.